hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 Commonly, protocols wait for subprotocols to complete, and then they continue.
-A good example of this is mentioned above&mdash;starting an issue credential flow, but requiring the presentation of a proof before completing the process.
+A good example of this is mentioned above&mdash;starting an issue credential flow, but requiring the potential issuer and/or the potential holder to prove something to one another before completing the process.

 In other cases, a protocol B is not "contained" inside protocol A.
 Rather, A triggers B, then continues in parallel,